 - Below each butt cheek placing the scar between the lower buttocks and upper thighs

-This method of augmentation uses you own fat that has been liposuctioned from elsewhere on your body prior to being injected into your buttocks.
+This method of augmentation uses your fat that has been liposuctioned from elsewhere on your body before being injected into your buttocks.
 Butt augmentation via fat transfer is most commonly known as a Brazilian butt lift.
 Although it can provide you with a firmer, tighter and more pleasing, contoured appearance, the American Society of Plastic Surgeons issued an urgent warning about the risks associated with a butt augmentation via fat transfer procedure.
-Dr. Joubin Gabbay explains that these risks stem from the method of fat transfer.
+These risks stem from the method of fat transfer.
 Certain safety steps should be implemented to help avoid these risks such as transferring fat into the buttocks as opposed to the muscles, as well as the patient’s responsibility in selecting an experienced surgeon who is certified by the American Board of Plastic Surgery.
-Selecting a board-certified plastic surgeon is, as Dr. Gabbay explains, “a qualification that puts safety first and foremost in the practice of plastic surgery.”
+Selecting a board-certified plastic surgeon is recommended to ensure proper procedure methods are taken.

 The recovery for butt augmentation via a fat transfer is largely dependent on the liposuction method, the fat injections themselves, and whether the procedure was performed under local or general anesthesia.
 Due to these variables, side effects such as pain, swelling, and bruising can range anywhere from minimal to significant.
 It is best to wear compression garments for 2-8 weeks after the procedure to help with healing.
 You will also want to stay off the buttocks, including sleeping on your stomach rather than your back or side, for the same amount of time.